"I was born in a distant 1980. The year of the Irish Johnny Logan war"

 Take one or two authentic Irish folk/soul singers, add some lyrics about the countryside and shamrocks, and stir in an arrangement that sounds like a tourist video for the country shown in the breaks on CNN.
 Add some step dancing, to be sure.
 For well over 200 years, the powers that be at RTE in Dublin entered exactly the same song- and every year it won.
 I almost brought a house in Ireland to save on airfares.

 In 2015 we got Molly "I have a donkey at home in Tipp who’s 50 years old.
 Mick the donkey.
-That’s pretty impressive, I guess" Sterling with a dull piano ballad, in 2016 they took a Westlife (one of the ones you knew was there but wouldn't have missed if he was off sick) and gave him something Gary Barlow would write on a napkin, and last year Louis Walsh raided his replacement boyband Hometown and picked a boy called Brendan doing a boring X Factor winner's single about going to the toilet and then last year we got a knock off version of this which everyone thought might win for five minutes because they fancied his dancers only it then came sixteenth.
+That’s pretty impressive, I guess" Sterling with a dull piano ballad, in 2016 they took a Westlife (one of the ones you knew was there but wouldn't have missed if he was off sick) and gave him something Gary Barlow would write on a napkin, in 2017 Louis Walsh raided his replacement boyband Hometown and picked a boy called Brendan doing a boring X Factor winner's single about going to the toilet and then last year we got a knock off version of this which everyone thought might win for five minutes because they fancied his dancers only it then came sixteenth.

 So is 2019 the year of the Irish turnaround?
 An uplifting and accessible song?
 No. An engaging and relatable singer?
 Noooo.
 A catchy melody with build and strong ending?
 Jesus no it sounds like something off the Radio 2 c-list."22 was purposefully written for the Eurovision Song Contest" says RTE's media pack.
 The problem is, it sounds like it was purposefully written to come 22nd in the Eurovision Song Contest and is sung by a woman with one of those "distinctive voices" that sounds like everyone else's distinctive voice.